-The philosophy of the fast is well-known: It gives the servants of Allah a training in discipline, selfcontrol, unquestioned obedience to God.
-It cultivates self-denial in Man so that he may be able to understand the problems facing the community and society.
+The Philosophy of fasting is well-known.
+It gives the servants of Allah a training in discipline, selfcontrol, unquestioned obedience to God.
+It cultivates self-denial in man so that he may be able to understand the problems facing the community and society.

 Islam is a religion, compact and well-balanced.
 It is not just a collection of some unrelated ideologies and traditions.
-There is good reason behind every enjoinment, every tenet and every precept.
+There is good reason behind every enjoyment, every tenet and every precept.

-So compact is the whole Islamic system, in fact, that you cannot believe in it piece-meal; you have either to take it in its entirety or leave it in total; you cannot select from it.
+So compact is the whole Islamic System in fact that you cannot believe in it piecemeal; you have either to take it in its entirety or leave it in total, you cannot select from it.

 Take, for example, the lunar system of the Islamic calendar.
-Though Islam recognises the solar year for the purpose of Zakat and Khums (agricultural taxes etc.), it insists on following the lunar system, in other matters, like fast and pilgrimage.
+Though Islam recognizes the solar year for the purpose of Zakat and Khums (agricultural taxes etc.), it insists on following the lunar system in other matters, like fast and pilgrimage.

 Why this double standard?
 The reason is simple enough.
-Islam is an universal religion; and the fast and pilgrimage are intended for the whole mankind, wherever they may be living.
+Islam is a universal religion; and the fast and pilgrimage arc intended for the whole mankind, wherever they may be living.